Kirtibg/Course-Registration-Website/README.md

 # Course Registration Application

-This is a Web application where students can register and subscribe to the courses offered.
+This is a Web application called CoureDesk where courses can be created for students to register and subscribe.

 ---
 ## Requirements